FSC PRINCIPLES AND CRITERIA FOR FOREST STEWARDSHIP

 The Forest Stewardship Council®

-(FSC) is an independent, not for profit, non-government organization established to support environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
+(FSC) is an independent, not-for-profit, non-government organization established to support environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
 FSC’s vision is that the world’s forests meet the social, ecological, and economic rights and needs of the present generation without compromising those of future generations

 The Forest Stewardship Council (FSC)